damienstewart/covid-vaccine-notifcations-canada/README.md

-# covid-vaccine-notifcations-canada
+# COVID-19 Vaccination Milestone Notifications / Web Data Scraper

 Send COVID-19 Vaccination Percentage Notifications via Python

 This script scrapes Canadian COVID-19 vaccination data and logs it to a database.
 It sets benchmarks/milestones and sends an email notification when certain vaccination benchmarks are hit.
 Simply connect to a SQL database, set up a cron job and set it to run once every day.